 Below is everything you need to serve a sumptuous and cost-saving dinner table feast.
 And make sure you bookmark this page because Christmas is right around the corner -- yikes!

-First up, get all your goodies this week when every local market and chain grocery stores have the deepest cuts in produce prices.
+First up, get all your goodies this week when every local market and chain grocery stores has the deepest cuts in produce prices.
 If you live in Los Angeles, the Grinchiest Chef would recommend getting fruits and veggies at any Superior Grocers -- just click here to see the great deals to be had, it's incredible.

 They cater to Latin clientele, but everyone is welcome.
 If you have an ethnic market nearby, do give them a visit -- you'll be surprised what you may find on sale.